mcolyer/smartermeter/README.md

 * How much lag is there?

   It'll show you the last full day's worth of data.
 The PGE website claims that data becomes available around 3-10pm on the following day.
+However my experience says that it's sometimes available earlier.

 * How long is data saved for?

-  I don't know, if you know tell me.
+  I don't know.
+If you know tell me.

 * How can I help?